Meilinem/vue_script/README.md

 ## Update a current project modules

-Use the following command in your app repo
+Use the following command in your app repository
 ```bash
 bash update_modules.sh [options]
 ```